 Chapter Number and Title Description 1: Introduction Describes what OnBoard administrators need to know in order to perform configuration and maintenance tasks while enforcing the organization's security policies.
-2: Web Manager Introduction Provides an overview of all the Web Manager features and menu options that are available for administrative users.
+2: Administration Tasks Not Done in the Web Manager Describes and provides procedures for configuration and maintenance tasks that are performed either on the Linux command line or in U-Boot monitor mode.
+3: Web Manager Introduction for Administrative Users Provides an overview of all the Web Manager features and menu options that are available for administrative users.
 Also provide procedures for logging into the Web Manager and for disabling timeouts.
-3: Web Manager Wizard Describes and provides procedures for how the administrative user uses the Web Manager Wizard to perform basic configuration 4: Web Manager "Access" Menu Options Describes and provides procedures for how to use the Web Manager menu options that are available to administrative users under the "Access" top menu option.
-5: Web Manager "Settings" Menu Options Describes and provides procedures for how to use the Web Manager menu options that are available to administrative users under the "Settings" top menu option.
-6: Web Manager "Config" Menu Options Describes and provides procedures for how to use the Web Manager menu options that are available to administrative users under the "Config" top menu option.
+4: Web Manager Wizard Describes and provides procedures for how the administrative user uses the Web Manager Wizard to perform basic configuration 5: Web Manager "Access" Menu Options Describes and provides procedures for how to use the Web Manager menu options that are available to administrative users under the "Access" top menu option.
+6: Web Manager "Settings" Menu Options Describes and provides procedures for how to use the Web Manager menu options that are available to administrative users under the "Settings" top menu option.